MarcoWorms/learn.js/README.md

   .then(() => setTimeoutPromisified(1000))
   .then(() => setTimeoutPromisified(1000))
   .then(() => {
-     console.log('this will show up after 10 seconds passed') })
+     console.log("this will show up after 10 seconds passed") })

   // look how we dont go many levels deeper to